vitest-dev/vitest/docs/guide/browser.md

 ### Different ways of Testing

 There are different ways to test JavaScript code.
 Some testing frameworks simulate browser environments in Node.js, while others run tests in real browsers.
-In this context, jsdom is an example of a spec implementation that simulates a browser environment by being used with a test runner like Jest or Vitest, while Cypress is an end-to-end testing tool that allows developers to test their applications in a real browser.
+In this context, [jsdom](https://www.npmjs.com/package/jsdom) is an example of a spec implementation that simulates a browser environment by being used with a test runner like Jest or Vitest, while other testing tools such as [WebdriverIO](https://webdriver.io/) or [Cypress](https://www.cypress.io/) allow developers to test their applications in a real browser or in case of [Playwright](https://playwright.dev/) provide you a browser engine.

 ### The Simulation caveat